HawkeyeLabs/hawkeye-testing-ios-sdk/README.md

 ```

 #### 3. Install the Pod
-Run the following to install the Hawkeye Pod.
+Run the following to install Hawkeye.
 ```
 pod install
 ```